-The determination of H-shift reaction rate coefficients of a RO{2,i}• forming RO{2,k}• requires a) the knowledge of closed shell and fragmentation species formation rate coefficients, as well as b) the H-shift rate of the RO{2,k}•.
-Accordingly, equation (2) is solved starting with the closed shell species of largest molecular mass (more information on this can be found in the SI - "On sorting the input CIMS data").
-Next, fragmentation and alkoxy pathways are considered enabling the H-shift rate to be assigned.
+The determination of H-shift reaction rate coefficients of $\text{RO}{2,i} \cdot \text{forming } \text{RO}{2,k} \cdot \text{requires}$ (a) knowledge of closedshell and fragmentation species formation rate coefficients and (b) the H-shift rate of the $\text{RO}{2,k} \cdot \text{.}$ Accordingly, Eq.
+(2) is solved starting with the closed-shell species of the largest molecular mass (more information on this can be found in the Supplement - "On sorting the input CIMS data").
+Next, fragmentation and alkoxy pathways are considered, enabling the H-shift rate to be assigned.

-230 2.2 The effect of RO2• species not part of the APRAM scheme
+2.2 The effect of RO2• species not part of the APRAM scheme

 In the present work, the autoxidation chemistry scheme is created by the autoAPRAM-fw.
-It does not include the degradation of the VOC upon oxidation, except for a few reactions resulting in fragmentation of the reactant (3c, 4d, 5c and 6c).
-If autoxidation products from the autoAPRAM-fw were to comprise a small fraction of the total abundance of RO2•, reactions with the ΣRO2• may be dominated by species outside the autoxidation scheme, depending upon their reaction rates.
-This potential dominance is neither guaranteed nor obvious, as the respective reaction rate coefficients may be one or two orders of magnitude different for these RO2• formed by the fragmentation of the carbon chain or by oxidation of a different parent VOC (Jenkin et al., 2019).
-Knowledge of the abundance of non-APRAM RO2• is required to equip the ΣRO2• reactions with rate coefficients.
-Further, the lowest oxygen-number containing species considered by the autoAPRAM-fw may not be formed within the framework.
-Accordingly, the present approach requires a model describing the degradation of the VOC (i.e., oxidation reactions leading to fragmentation of the VOC carbon chain, ultimately forming CO2).
+It does not include the degradation of the VOC upon oxidation, except for a few reactions resulting in fragmentation of the reactant (Reactions 3c, 4d, 5c and 6c).
+If autoxidation products from the autoAPRAMfw were to comprise a small fraction of the total abundance of RO2•, reactions with Σ RO2• may be dominated by species outside the autoxidation scheme, depending on their reaction rates.
+This potential dominance is neither guaranteed nor obvious, as the respective reaction rate coefficients may be 1 or 2 orders of magnitude different for the RO2• formed by the fragmentation of the carbon chain or oxidation of a different parent VOC (Jenkin et al., 2019).
+Knowledge of the abundance of non-APRAM RO2 • is required to equip the ΣRO_2 • reactions with rate coefficients.
+Further, the lowest oxygen number containing species considered by the autoAPRAM-fw may not be formed within the framework.
+Accordingly, the present approach requires a model describing the degradation of the VOC (i.e. oxidation reactions leading to fragmentation of the VOC carbon chain, ultimately forming CO_2).
 This process is characterised by a sequence of oxidation reactions forming radicals (R•, RO• and RO2•) that decompose or form closed-shell species.
-Some of those radicals may undergo autoxidation, thereby forming species considered by the APRAM chemical scheme.
-In the present work, MCM serves for degrading the VOC, creating radicals and estimating concentrations of RO_2^{\bullet} (i.e., species that are not considered in the APRAM scheme).
-Here, MCM forms the enabling assumption to solve the chemical equations.
+Some of these radicals may undergo autoxidation, thereby forming species considered by the APRAM chemical scheme.
+In the present work, MCM serves to degrade the VOC, creating radicals and estimating concentrations of RO2• (i.e. species that are not considered in the APRAM scheme).
+Here, MCM forms the enabling assumption for solving the chemical equations.

-To estimate the flux from a specific (MCM) species into the APRAM scheme, the consumption of the product peroxy radical $RO{2,k}^{\bullet}$ (by dilution, wall loss, and chemical reactions) is balanced with potential formation terms (see Fig. 1).
-In cases where H-shift of RO• and $RO{2,i}^{\bullet}$ (both part of the autoxidation scheme) may not compensate for the consumption of the $RO{2,k}^{\bullet}$, additional production terms are required.
-Particularly, at the lower molecular mass-end of the mass spectrum (where no $RO{2,k}^{\bullet}$ formation reactions via the autoAPRAM scheme exist), the consumption of a radical has to be entirely balanced by an influx.
-Determination of the required influx is made possible by the order of calculation: as presented in the methodology, the scheme is equipped with rate coefficients starting at the upper observed product mass as is explained in the next section ("Solving the equations").
-In the final step, a required influx may be calculated as described below, with units of molecules cm-3s-1.
+To estimate the flux from a specific (MCM) species into the APRAM scheme, the consumption of the product peroxy radical $RO{2,k}$ (by dilution, wall loss and chemical reactions) is balanced with potential formation terms (see Fig. 1).
+In cases where H-shift of RO• and RO2,i• (both part of the autoxidation scheme) may not compensate for the consumption of $RO{2,k}$, additional production terms are required.
+In particular, at the lower molecular mass end of the mass spectrum (where no $RO{2,k}$ formation reactions via the autoAPRAM scheme exist), the consumption of a radical has to be balanced entirely by an influx.
+Determination of the required influx is made possible by the order of calculation: as presented in the methodology, the scheme is equipped with rate coefficients starting at the upper observed product mass, as explained in the next section ("Solving the equations").
+In the final step, a required influx may be calculated as described below (molec. $\text{cm}^{-3} \text{ s}^{-1}$).